-NOTE: In 21.23.x and later releases, the RCMStateChange trap is obsoleted.
-As replacement, the RCMStateChangeToFault, RCMStateChangeToActive, RCMStateChangeToActive, and RCMControllerState traps are added.
+Important NOTE: In 21.23.x and later releases, the RCMStateChange trap is obsoleted.
+As replacement, the following new traps are added:

 - RCMStateChangeToFault

 - RCMStateChangeToActive

 - RCMStateChangeToStandby

-- RCMControllerState
+- o RCMControllerState

+- RCMControllerStateUpdateFailure

-- RCMControllerStateUpdateFailure This SNMP trap is raised when RCM state change through HTTP POST from RCM keepalived to RCM controller fails.
+This SNMP trap is raised when RCM state change through HTTP POST from RCM keepalived to RCM controller fails.